 (See also Exposures to HBV and HCV)

-• If SP is HCV positive or has unknown HCV status, obtain HCV RNA PCR viral load at 6 weeks and HCVAb at 4-6 mo.
-We generally recommend at 6 months to match up with HIV testing.
+• If SP is HCV positive or has risk factors for HCV but unknown HCV status, obtain HCV RNA PCR viral load at 6 weeks and HCVAb at 4-6 mo.
+We generally recommend at 6 months to match with HIV testing.

 • Symptoms of acute hepatitis should prompt immediate evaluation.